GJDuck/EnvFuzz/README.md

 EFuzz is based on an underlying full environmental *Record and Replay* (rr) and fuzzing infrastructure (RR+Fuzzing=RRFuzz).
-The infrastructure is based on the insight that for typical user-mode programs, all environmental interactions pass through the kernel-user mode boundary.
+The infrastructure is based on the insight that, for typical user-mode programs, all environmental interactions pass through the kernel-user mode interface.
-Thus, by recording this boundary, we also implicitly record the program's interaction with the environment, which then can be subject to fuzzing.
+Thus, by recording this interface, we also implicitly record the program's interaction with the environment, which then can be subject to fuzzing.
 Basically, EFuzz works in two phases: